ESCom package guidance

-Covering the standard phrases for exposure scenario content, is being maintained and further developed under the leadership of Cefic and DUCC with the objective to develop standard phrases to be applied for exposure scenarios.
+Covering the standard phrases for exposure scenario content, is being maintained and further developed under the leadership of Cefic with the objective to develop standard phrases to be applied for exposure scenarios.

 Read more on the ESCOm standard phrase catalogue

 The XML format for standardized and harmonized information exchange.
 The ESCom project has been presented and discussed at several occasions in the context of the Exchange Network on Exposure Scenarios (ENES) and the Cefic REACH Information and Experience Exchange Forum (RIEF).
 Relevant presentations are available on the Cefic and ENES website.